MobileManipulation/rgbd_ros_to_lcm/README.md

 * `compress_depth`: use ZLIB compression for depth images

 The default values of these parameters match the output of `openni2-camera-lcm` with both JPEG and ZLIB compression enabled.
 The data is published on the `OPENNI_FRAME` LCM channel.

+# Who do I talk to?

+To report bugs or problems with the package, please open an issue on our issue tracker.